AlcoholRehabHelp Logo

 • Ziprasidone

-This is not a complete list of hydroxyzine drug interactions.
+This isn’t a complete list of hydroxyzine drug interactions.
 Speak with your healthcare professional so they can provide medical advice when taking hydroxyzine.

-Some people are worried about quitting drinking due to withdrawal symptoms, but alcohol detox is essential as the first step in treating alcohol use disorder (AUD).
+Some people are worried about quitting drinking due to withdrawal symptoms.
+Still, alcohol detox is essential as the first step in treating alcohol use disorder (AUD).

-During medical detox, your treatment provider tracks your blood pressure and heart rate to ensure your health condition does not worsen.
-You can also speak with them about any symptoms you are experiencing and if you are in any pain.
+During detox, your treatment provider tracks your blood pressure and heart rate to ensure your health condition doesn’t decline.
+You can also speak with them about any symptoms you’re experiencing and if you’re in any pain.

-When alcohol detox occurs in an inpatient rehab facility, different medications may be used to help reduce specific withdrawal symptoms.
-Medicines can also help keep a person's body chemicals in balance, reducing the risk of severe complications.
+When alcohol detox occurs in an inpatient rehab facility, physicians can use different medications to help reduce withdrawal symptoms.
+Medicines help keep a person's body chemicals balanced, reducing the risk of severe complications.

 In some cases, medication can cause unwanted side effects or interfere with the detox process.
-In these circumstances, other remedies are used.
+In these circumstances, medical professionals use other remedies.

 If you or a loved one needs professional help with alcoholism, contact an addiction specialist for more information about treatment.